HomeCampingCampfireHow To Start A Fire With Sticks – 3 Primitive Methods That Work

 You’re going to have to do quite a bit of drilling before you see any smoke, let alone an ember.

 Take your spindle and place it between your palms while they’re pressed flat against each other.
-Place the pointy end of the spindle into the hole you created in step 1.

-Rub your hands together quickly to spin the spindle, and at the same time push the spindle down into the fireboard by moving your hands up and down as you rub them together.
+Rub your hands together quickly to spin the spindle, and at the same time, push the spindle down into the fireboard by moving your hands up and down as you rub them together.

 When you start to see smoke, don’t stop!

-You’re not quite there yet.
 Keep rubbing even quicker and pushing down even harder, and you’ll soon see a small ember form on the fireboard.

 The hard part is done, but don’t relax just yet.
+You still need to light the fire.

 Step 4: Ignite A Flame